Icehawk78/FrozenCookies/README.md

 ## What's new?

+2022 May 12

+- Rigisell (used in Autoharvest SL with Rigidel) will now sell the cheapest building instead of always going for cursors, to keep Rigidel happy (from heshammourad)

 2022 May 03

 - Change the smart FTHOF behaviour to cast a negative Stretch Time spell, if the next FTHOF spell would be Ruin or Clot and a timed debuff like a Clot or loan repayment is the only active effect